-The hiring process doesn’t stop when a company asks a job seeker to be on the payroll.
-Sometimes, there are issues that pop up after an offer is extended and recruiting for the job needs to start once more.
+The hiring process does not stop when a company asks a job seeker to be on the payroll.
+Sometimes, some issues pop up after an offer is extended and recruiting for the job needs to start once more.
 Even the most experienced HR professionals have had to null and void a job offer to a candidate.

-- The company’s corporate health is poor and cannot take on another employee
+● The company’s corporate health is poor and cannot take on another employee

-- The business must reorganize its employment structures
+● The business must reorganize its employment structures

-- The department’s budget is cut
+● The department’s budget is cut

-- The candidate acts inappropriately after the company has already extended an offer of employment
+● The candidate acts inappropriately after the company has already extended an offer of employment

-- Rescinded job offer after background check
+● Rescinded job offer after background check

 According to CIO, rescinding job offers increased in commonality during the recession, but it can still come as a surprise to many job seekers.
 HR professionals must be careful with how they handle withdraw an offer of employment.